addrummond/claney/Readme.md

 * Define a separate router for each host.
 This makes sense for cases such as `foo.com` and `api.foo.com`.
-* Tag each route with the hosts(s) where it is valid.
+* Tag each route with the host(s) where it is valid.

 An example of the second option is the following: